kiennq/emacs-mini-modeline/README.md

    Check out the gif to see it in action.

 6. `mini-modeline-update-interval`
    The minimum interval to update `mini-modeline`.
    If you found `mini-modeline` is being updated to frequently, you can customize this variable.

+7. `mini-modeline-frame`
+   Frame to display mini-modeline on. `nil` means current selected frame.

+8. `mini-modeline-truncate-p`
+   Truncates the `mini-modeline` to fit in oneline.

 # Why?